bterwijn/invocation_tree/README.md

 [1, 2, 3]
 ```

-By using invocation_tree we can see how a the Iterator Protocol works on the generator.
+By using invocation_tree we can see how the Iterator Protocol works on the generator.

 ```python
 import invocation_tree as invo_tree